H2CK/oidc/README.md

 ## Translations

-Execute `make translationtool` to install the necessary translation tool.
+Translations are done using Transifex.
+If you like to contribute and do some translations please visit [Transifex](https://www.transifex.com/nextcloud/nextcloud/oidc/).

+Before using Transifex, translations were made with a local translation tool.
+For installation of the necessary tools execute `make translationtool`.
 To create the pot file from the source code execute `make generate-po-translation`.
 After creating the po translation files under translationfiles/...LANGUAGE-CODE.../oidc.po you must execute `make generate-nc-translation` to generate the necessary nextcloud translation files.

 ## Build app bundle